 Exploring Alternate Names for States

-It's so interesting to discover fun facts about the states.
+Each state has a rich and fascinating history.
 From state abbreviations (Utah's is UT) to nicknames and beyond, there are so many interesting tidbits to learn.
 Start by finding out which state is referred to as The Keystone State.
 From there, dig even deeper to reveal which state's nickname is the Pine Tree State.
-Then, learn which state is the Beehive State.
 You just might be amazed by what you uncover.